rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-Compared to the last recent large drop in value, the Financial Crisis, we see some major differences
+Compared to the last recent large drop in value, the Financial Crisis, some major differences is seen
 <iframe
         src="Charts/webpage017.png"
         width="900" height="550"